Market Analysts see Diebold Nixdorf Incorporated [DBD] gaining to $6. Time to buy?

 DBD Stock Performance Analysis:

-Diebold Nixdorf Incorporated [DBD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 15.49.
-With this latest performance, DBD shares dropped by -4.71% in over the last four-week period, additionally sinking by -55.45% over the last 6 months – not to mention a drop of -66.51% in the past year of trading.
+Diebold Nixdorf Incorporated [DBD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 65.62.
+With this latest performance, DBD shares gained by 55.38% in over the last four-week period, additionally sinking by -41.50% over the last 6 months – not to mention a drop of -42.72% in the past year of trading.

 Insight into Diebold Nixdorf Incorporated Fundamentals: